-Woodland caribou populations are in serious decline in Alberta due to the compounding effects of decades of intense industrial development in the boreal forest.
 Experts have concluded that no caribou herds in Alberta are able to naturally sustain themselves, which means that we will lose caribou on the landscape if we do not act fast.
-Some herds having experienced over 80% reductions in their population size to date.

 The long-term solution to saving declining caribou herds is conservation of caribou habitat through habitat protection and habitat restoration.
 An intact boreal forest makes sure caribou have enough to room to safely move, feed, breed, and raise calves.

-Woodland caribou have very unique habitat requirements.
-Caribou need large pieces of intact and connected boreal forest, with special focus on old mature forests and lush wetlands.
+Caribou have very unique habitat requirements: they need large pieces of intact and connected forest, with a special focus on old mature forests and lush wetlands.
+Why mature forests?
 Here, they can successfully hide from predators and eat loads of their favourite food: lichens!
-When caribou populations are healthy, it tells us that our boreal forests are also healthy because it means there is a diversity of habitats, including older trees and intact wetlands.
+When caribou populations are healthy in Alberta, it tells us that so are Alberta's forests.

 Take Action